hichamtaha101/mongo-cli-scripts/README.md

 # README #

 The following repository is meant to provide helpful CLI commands written for the bash shell.
+The following script is preferred for UNIX based environments.
+Untested on windows.

 ### How do I get set up? ###